tronbyt/server-docker-compose/README.md

 # Tronbyt server-docker-compose files

 This is a minimal Docker setup to run the Tronbyt server.
+For the full code and details of the server go to the [server](https://github.com/tronbyt/server) repo.

 ## 🚀 Quick Start